JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2024/2024-Lizzie.md

   - Historical
   - Horror
 description: "\"A gothic rock ritual with a riotgirl attitude\" - The New York Times"
----
-In the heat of late summer 1892, Andrew Borden and his wife were found murdered in their house.
-The main suspect in the murders was Andrew’s youngest daughter from a previous marriage, Lizzie Borden.
-Using a searing rock score, and based on the historical record, *Lizzie* explores the heady and heated days leading up to the murder and Lizzie’s controversial acquittal of all charges and the creation of a new American myth.

-**Trigger Warnings:** *Lizzie* contains themes of childhood sexual abuse and violence and may not be appropriate for all audiences.
-Discretion is advised.
-Strobe and fog special fx are used during the performance.

-### Musical numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   - "Forty Whacks (Prologue)" - Lizzie, Alice, Emma, Bridget
   - "The House of Borden" - Bridget, Lizzie, Emma, Alice
   - "This Is Not Love" - Lizzie
   - "Gotta Get Out of Here" - Lizzie
   - "If You Knew" - Alice
   - "The Soul of the White Bird" - Lizzie, Bridget, Alice, Emma
   - "Maybe Someday" - Alice
   - "Sweet Little Sister" - Emma, Lizzie
   - "Shattercane and Velvet Grass- Bridget, Lizzie
   - "Will You Stay?" - Lizzie, Alice
   - "Why Are All These Heads Off?" - Bridget, Lizzie, Alice
   - "Mercury Rising" - Bridget, Lizzie, Emma, Alice
   - "Somebody Will Do Something" - Bridget, Lizzie
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   - "The Fall of the House of Borden/”The Alibi”" - Bridget
   - "What the F#%k Now, Lizzie?" - Emma, Lizzie
   - "Burn the Old Thing Up" - Emma, Lizzie
   - "Questions, Questions" - Alice, Lizzie, Emma, Bridget
   - "Will You Lie" - Alice, Lizzie
   - "Watchmen for the Morning" - Lizzie, Emma
   - "Maybe Someday (Reprise 1)" - Lizzie
   - "Thirteen Days in Taunton" - Lizzie, Emma, Alice
   - "Maybe Someday (Reprise 2)" - Emma, Lizzie
   - "Into Your Wildest Dreams (Epilogue)" - Lizzie, Emma, Bridget, Alice
-{{< /columns >}}
+  {{col-end}}
+---
+In the heat of late summer 1892, Andrew Borden and his wife were found murdered in their house.
+The main suspect in the murders was Andrew’s youngest daughter from a previous marriage, Lizzie Borden.
+Using a searing rock score, and based on the historical record, *Lizzie* explores the heady and heated days leading up to the murder and Lizzie’s controversial acquittal of all charges and the creation of a new American myth.

+**Trigger Warnings:** *Lizzie* contains themes of childhood sexual abuse and violence and may not be appropriate for all audiences.
+Discretion is advised.
+Strobe and fog special fx are used during the performance.